-The Notre Dame-IBM Technology Ethics Lab promotes broad-based, far-reaching interdisciplinary research, thought, and policy leadership in artificial intelligence and other technology ethics by engaging with relevant stakeholders to examine real-world challenges and provide practical models and applied solutions for ethical technology design, development, and deployment.
+The Notre Dame-IBM Technology Ethics Lab, the applied arm of the Notre Dame Technology Ethics Center (ND TEC), promotes broad-based, far-reaching interdisciplinary research, thought, and policy leadership in artificial intelligence and other technology ethics by engaging with relevant stakeholders to examine real-world challenges and provide practical models and applied solutions for ethical technology design, development, and deployment.

 Our mission is to promote human values in technology with the ultimate aim of helping steer technological design, development, deployment, and use in the direction of more equity and justice.
 We do this by producing and supporting tangible, applied, and interdisciplinary research projects that address core ethical questions.

 We also create third party industry alliances and facilitate dialogue and debate regarding technology ethics, help develop preeminent standards related to the moral and ethical use of technology, and seek to inform technology-related laws, policies, and governance.

 Ethics is fundamentally about values and values-based determinations.
 Our work and operations are guided by the following core values:

 Equity and Justice